 The selection is truly incredible, covering the best of the Xbox One era and more.
 Plus, all future Microsoft titles are added on day one.
 It’s already an unbeatable deal for console gamers, and the value keeps growing over time.
 If you don’t need the game library, you’ll still need Xbox Live Gold to play online, which costs $9.99 a month.

 Microsoft has long wanted its consoles to be a one-stop shop for all your entertainment needs.
 Now that streaming is the primary form of entertainment for many households, that dream can finally come true.

-Apps for Netflix, Disney Plus, Apple TV, HBO Max, CBS All Access, and many, many more are available free of charge (not including the subscription, of course).
-Most popular music apps can also be found, including Spotify, Pandora, and others.
+Apps for Netflix, Disney Plus, Apple TV, HBO Max, CBS All Access, and many more are available free of charge (not including the subscription, of course).
+Popular music apps, including Spotify, Pandora, and others, can also be found.

 It’s also worth noting that although the Xbox Series S does not support 4K output for games, it does for streaming content.
 Rest assured that you can enjoy 4K HDR content on both variants of the new Xbox consoles!